-The OER team was working so hard to develop its General Studies OER degree in the first six months that marketing and outreach plans for for their intended audience for the OER degree was not developed.
-After determining that the neediest students were less aware of the OER courses than anticipated, the team worked with internal groups, the Student Services and Financial Aid offices to develop communications and outreach.
+The OER team was working so hard to develop its General Studies OER degree in the first six months that marketing and outreach plans for their intended audience for the OER degree were not developed.
+After determining that the neediest students were less aware of the OER courses than anticipated, the team worked with internal groups, the Student Services, and Financial Aid offices to develop communications and outreach.
 OER course seats were reserved for Pell Grant eligible and first-generation college students.

 The first step in developing the OER Degree program was to create a cross-functional OER Task Force which consists of administrators, bookstore staff, student advisors, and faculty.
 In the Pilot OER Program, the faculty who will be teaching the OER classes were recommended by their Department Chair, Dean, and/or Provost.
 An OER Academy is being developed to train instructors who want to teach OER classes in Fall 2017 and beyond.
 Faculty who apply to teach OER classes will attend the academy and complete the required modules to become certified to teach OER classes.
 These classes will be administered by members of the OER Task Force and the Educational Technology Department.
 This process will ensure that classes are reviewed to meet the Creative Commons Attribution licensing requirement.

 In Fall 2017 when all 56 classes are offered for the Associate of Arts and the 60 classes are offered for the transfer degree in Business, the challenge will be how many classes to offer per discipline.
 If the OER classes become more popular with students as is anticipated, the questions of whether adjunct or full-time instructors teach the classes and how many classes to offer will become more pressing.